litmuschaos/chaos-operator/README.md

 ## How do I contribute?

-The Chaos Operator is in _alpha_ stage and needs all the help you can provide!
-Please contribute by raising issues, improving the documentation, contributing to the core framework and tooling, etc.
+You can contribute by raising issues, improving the documentation, contributing to the core framework and tooling, etc.

 Head over to the [Contribution guide](CONTRIBUTING.md)